hughobrien/psu-constitution/README.md

 	6. Chair of Council

-16. Reopen nominations (RON) shall be a candidate in all union elections when the electronic voting system allows for this option to run effectively.
+16. 'Reopen Nominations' shall be a candidate in all union elections.

-17. Clubs and Societies Officers are elected by Clubs and Societies Council as outlined in Article 12: Clubs and Societies.
-The Students’ Union Executive Representative is nominated by the ULSU Executive and the Mary Immaculate Council Representative shall be nominated by the Mary Immaculate.
+17. Clubs and Societies Officers are elected by C&S Council as outlined in Article 12: Clubs and Societies.
+The Students’ Union Executive Representative is nominated by the ULSU Executive and the Mary Immaculate Council Representative shall be nominated by Mary Immaculate.

 18. The members of the PSU council shall be:

-	1. An elected representative from each Faculty of each faculty in the University which will be called the Faculty Representatives
+	1. An elected representative from each Faculty of each faculty in the University which will be called the Faculty Representatives.

 	2. A PhD Representative

 	3. An International Representative

 	4. A Graduate Entry Medical School Representative

-19. Nomination forms for the position of President (and Vice-President/Treasurer) will be available from the President and the main Students Union Reception on Monday at 21:00 of the first of two nominations weeks, two weeks prior to Election week in Semester 2.
+19. Nomination forms for the positions of President and Vice-President/Treasurer will be available from the President and the main Students Union Reception on Monday at 21:00 of the first of two nominations weeks, two weeks prior to Election week in Semester 2.
 Candidates for these posts shall be proposed and seconded by the signatures of twenty members of the PSU.
+TODO: which union?

-20. The nomination forms shall contain the election rules and regulations set down by the Electoral and Referendum Board, a copy of the Job descriptions for each position in the election should be available from the website which shall also contain information on the facilities the union will make available to each candidate.
+20. The nomination forms shall contain the election rules and regulations set down by the ERB, a copy of the job descriptions for each position in the election, and information on the facilities the union will make available to each candidate.

 21. The official nomination forms shall contain, as well as the required number of proposers and seconders, the candidate's name as registered with the University, ID number, Course, and the name of the candidate's campaign manager.

 22. A member may not propose more than one candidate to the same position for a given election.
-A nominated candidate cannot nominate anyone to the same position that he/she is running for.
+A nominated candidate cannot nominate anyone to the same position that they are running for.

-23. Nomination forms must reach the returning officer or a person appointed by him/her not later than 17:00 on the close of nominations.
+23. Nomination forms must reach the Returning Officer or a person appointed by them not later than 17:00 on the day of close of nominations.
 The nomination period for the PSU elections shall be open for two weeks.
-The election week for the election of President (and Vice-President/Treasurer) shall open in during a teaching week no later than Week 5 in Semester 2 with the Election Day taking place on the fourth University day after the close of nominations.
+The election week for the election of President and Vice-President/Treasurer shall open in during a teaching week no later than Week 5 in Semester 2 with the Election Day taking place on the fourth University day after the close of nominations.

-24. Should no nomination forms be returned by close of nominations, an Election Convention consisting of the PSU executive, the Returning officer and the RODM Officer of ULSU shall be held during the week following close of nominations.
+24. Should no nomination forms be returned by close of nominations, an Election Convention consisting of the PSU executive, the Returning Officer and the RODM Officer of ULSU shall be held during the week following close of nominations.
 The purpose of this meeting and convention is to decide on the date at which nominations will re-open.
 TODO: What's RODM?

-25. The returning officer shall ensure the dates of elections for executive members, a copy of the election timetable and a copy of the election rules and regulations, job descriptions etc. shall be posted on the union website and social media outlets.
+25. The Returning Officer shall ensure the dates of elections for executive members, a copy of the election timetable and a copy of the election rules and regulations, job descriptions etc. shall be posted on the union website and other outlets.

-26. The returning officer shall produce a list of candidates (together with the proposers and seconders) which shall be displayed on the union notice-boards within 48 hours of the close of nominations.
+26. The Returning Officer shall produce a list of candidates together with the proposers and seconders which shall be displayed on the union notice-boards within forty-eight hours of the close of nominations.

-27. The ERB can run a campaign to promote voting on the day and the existence of the election in general.
+27. The ERB may run a campaign to promote voting on the day and the existence of the election in general.

-28. The canvassing and campaigning rules and regulations shall be contained in the election rules and regulations set down by the Electoral and Referendum Board.
+28. The canvassing and campaigning rules and regulations shall be contained in the election rules and regulations set down by the ERB.

 29. Election candidates may commence campaigning at the close of nominations.

-30. Where an election is in progress under this Constitution, the Returning Officer under the direction of the Electoral and Referenda Board, may at their discretion, make such regulations as may be appropriate to govern the canvassing or other activities of candidates or their agents in seeking election.
+30. Where an election is in progress under this Constitution, the Returning Officer under the direction of the ERB, may at their discretion, make such regulations as may be appropriate to govern the canvassing or other activities of candidates or their agents in seeking election.

-31. No canvassing shall take place on polling day within a 10-metre radius of any polling station.
+31. No canvassing shall take place on polling day within a ten metre radius of any polling station.

-32. Nothing shall be published unless it is accompanied by the clear insertion "Issued By 'Name of Campaign Manager', Campaign Manager for 'Name of Candidate'", so it is clearly identifiable from where the material is coming.
+32. All computer labs on campus and off will be considered polling stations.

-33. The Returning Officer shall, where possible, make it public knowledge where any defamatory material is coming from.
+33. No materials shall be published unless accompanied by the clear declaration "Issued By 'Name of Campaign Manager', Campaign Manager for 'Name of Candidate'".

-34. All election material shall be approved by the Returning Officer under the guidelines laid out by the Electoral and Referenda Board before it can be distributed on campus.
+34. The Returning Officer shall, where possible, make it public knowledge where any defamatory material is coming from.

-35. The Union shall provide limited electoral assistance to each candidate as agreed by the Executive.
-It is an offence for any candidate to be in receipt of sponsorship, gifts or a benefit-in- kind from vested commercial, political or outside interests.
+35. All election material shall be approved by the Returning Officer under the guidelines laid out by the ERB before it can be distributed on campus.

-36. If the candidate is found to have breached the provisions of this Constitution, she/he shall be disqualified immediately by the Returning Officer on the order of the Electoral and Referenda Board.
+36. The Union shall provide limited electoral assistance to each candidate as agreed by the Executive.
+It is an offence for any candidate to be in receipt of sponsorship, gifts or a benefit-in-kind from vested commercial, political or outside interests.

-37. The public debates with or between candidates or interested parties in an election or referendum held by the Union shall be called ‘Hustings’ and shall be convened by the Electoral and Referenda Board, subject to the direction of the Returning Officer, and shall be chaired by his/her nominee.
-Arrangements for the Hustings set down by the Electoral and Referendum Board and the below standing orders will be followed for the hustings:
+37. If the candidate is found to have breached the provisions of this Constitution, they shall be disqualified immediately by the Returning Officer on the order of the ERB.

-38. Standing Orders – Hustings:
+38. The public debates with or between candidates or interested parties in an election or referendum held by the Union shall be called 'Hustings' and shall be convened by the ERB, subject to the direction of the Returning Officer, and shall be chaired by his/her nominee.
+Arrangements for the Hustings set down by the ERB and the below standing orders will be followed for the hustings:

-	1. The candidates for each position shall hust in the order of the count (in descending order of authority bottom up and alphabetical)
+	1. The candidates for each position shall 'hust' in the order of the count (in descending order of authority bottom up and alphabetical) TODO: simplify

 	2. Candidates shall have equal time for their main speech and no less than a third of that time for summing up.
+TODO: rephrase

 	3. Order of speeches shall be alphabetical save for the summing up which will be in reverse order.
+TODO: rephrase

-	4. Questions from the floor must be addresses to all candidates for a particular position.
+	4. Questions from the floor must be addressed to all candidates for a particular position.

 	5. Candidates shall answer questions alternately, with a different candidate having to answer first each time.